-My current research focus is on programming models for pattern-recognition processors.
 Collected data is often analyzed in a multitude of different ways, and many algorithms in areas such as data-mining, bioinformatics, deep packet analysis, and spam filtering require identification of exact or near-match character patterns.
-Special hardware accelerators, such as the Automata Processor from Micron Technology can dramatically reduce processing time for these tasks.
-Programming these devices, however, can be challenging for non-expert users.
-My goal is to ease the programming burden by providing new language support and debugging tools, which enable researchers to leverage these performance improvements.
+Special hardware accelerators, such as FPGAs and custom hardware (e.g., Micron's Automata Processor, the Cache Automaton, etc.) can dramatically reduce processing time for these tasks.
+Because of pressure from industry, physical design limits, and the rapid growth of data collection, these devices are becoming increasingly common in general-purpose computing; however, these technologies often rely on abstractions or assumptions not supported by present techniques for programming, debugging, and securing systems.
+Thus, programming these devices can be challenging for non-expert users.
+My goal is to ease the programming burden by providing automated transformations, new language support, and debugging tools, which enable researchers to leverage these performance improvements.

-Our contributions aim to increase system resiliency for autonomous vehicles, allowing more missions to complete successfully in the face of software defects.
+Our contributions aim to increase system resiliency for autonomous vehicles, allowing more missions to complete successfully in the face of software defects and malicious attacks.

 I have developed several tutorials for configuring quadcopter software and hardware.
 Please see below for links to publicly-available documentation.